beaverbuilder/assistant/readme.txt

 == Changelog ==

+= 1.0.8 ( 2022-05-16 ) =
+* Minor improvements and fixes for library code snippets.
+* Creating a new library now defaults to private for paid accounts.

 = 1.0.7 ( 2022-04-19 ) =
 * Added the ability to save code snippets to Assistant Pro libraries.